elialcodes/portfolio/README.md

 Hello!
 This is my personal porfolio, where I show all my skills an proyects.

-I have tried to share a part of my like and works.
+I have tried to share part of my works and hobbies with you.
 I hope you like it!

 ## Features :star:

-I´m working on it.
+- Landing page and 3 more pages using the new route segments of Next.js.
+- Layout Next.js file to show always header and footer to the user.
+- Usable form with EmailJS.
+- Animations.
+- Some Material UI components.
+- Responsive design.

 ## Tech Stack :books: